open2b/scriggo-site/get-started-2.md

 ```
 {% end raw %}

-Build again the application directly from the `hello-template` directory.
+Rebuild the application directly from the `hello-template` directory.

 ```
 $ go build